suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 # Adding a search feature to our API

-Given our discussion of APIs and resources, let's consider adding a `search` feature to our API to satisfy the `search / filter` UI from our navigation bar.
+Let's consider adding a `search` feature to our API to satisfy the `search / filter` UI from our navigation bar.

-We could add another endpoint such as `GET /api/Restaurants/search`, but we already have an endpoint that represents the resource we want: _the list of restaurants_, we just want a **variant** of that list.
+We could add another endpoint such as `GET /api/Restaurants/search`, but we already have an endpoint that represents what we want: _the list of restaurants_, we just want a **variant** of that list.

 In this case, we can use the `query parameter` feature of HTTP to our advantage,